mlytle4218/getiplayer/README.md

 It gives the user the ability to do a keyword search or list available episodes by channel.

 It then passes the pid's for the chosen downloads to a docker container that incorporates a VPN to England to do the actual downloads.

+## Requirements
+needs a config.py with location and name of log file LOG_LOCATION=''